prikhi/hkhue/README.md

   * Add types for things like LightId, Brightness, Color Temp, & Transition  values.
 * Management Daemon
-  * Heartbeat that pulls full state from bridge every 30-120 seconds & light state in smaller intervals.
-Use values as a cache to improve bridge performance.
+  * Expand heartbeat to pull light state at shorter intervals than full bridge state.
+Make sure using values as a cache to improve bridge performance.
   * Database for storing color bank, custom effects, scene
   * Manages & cancels long-running effects
 * A GUI for manual control & CLI for scripting